-Fair Value Measurements
+Fair Value Measurements (continued)

-The DDA uses fair value measurements in the preparation of its financial statements, which utilize various inputs, including those that can be readily observable, corroborated, or are generally unobservable.
 The DDA utilizes market-based data and valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
 Additionally, the DDA applies assumptions that market participants would use in pricing an asset or liability, including assumptions about risk.